Supermagnum/double-dip/README.md

 https://github.com/Supermagnum/smd-adapter
 It has lower self noise.

-It has balanced output,input and should run on +48 phantom power.
+It has balanced output,input and runs on +48 phantom power.
 Shielded cable must be used for connection to the piezo crystals.
 Please use 0,5 W metal film resistors with 1% tolerance or better and audio quality capacitors.
 C0G (NP0) or X7R capacitors is very good.

 It is important that the circuit board is mounted inside a metal box, and Ø2mm conducting metal standoffs are used.
 The corner pads of the PCB board is reserved for that.
 Of course the PCB board and components must not come in contact with any metal surface expect the standoffs.

 The circuit may benefit from a Zobel network, that is a 680 pF capacitor and a 150 ohms resistor in series between pin 2 and 3 on the output or the input connector.
 It should avoid high frequency oscillation in a long cable.